lagdo/ui-builder-bootstrap/README.md

 ### Usage

 See the [HTML UI builder](https://github.com/lagdo/ui-builder) documentation.

-Depending on the Bootstrap version the HTML code, a different class instance must provided where the `Lagdo\UiBuilder\BuilderInterface` is required.
+Depending on the version of Bootstrap, a different class instance must provided where the `Lagdo\UiBuilder\BuilderInterface` is required.

 For example, let say this `View` class is used to create HTML code.
 ```php